dsdiv0/WarhammerDictionary/README.md

 Contributions are welcome and greatly appreciated.
 You can help in a few ways:

-   Improve the scraper's logic by editing the **WarhammerScraper.cs** file.
+ 1.Improve the scraper's logic by editing the **WarhammerScraper.cs** file.

-   Expand the list of source pages in **WarhammerScraper.cs** to add more content.
+ 2.Expand the list of source pages in **WarhammerScraper.cs** to add more content.

+ 3.Directly edit the **warhammer.tsv** file to add, correct, or improve entries.

 To contribute, please follow these steps: